Travis Jankowski Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.
+- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.

-- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.71).
+- The Astros have a 3.73 team ERA that ranks third across all MLB pitching staffs.

-- Astros pitchers combine to surrender 114 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Astros pitchers combine to rank 16th in baseball in home runs given up (116 total, 1.1 per game).

-- The right-hander's last time out came on Wednesday against the Colorado Rockies, when he tossed 5 2/3 scoreless innings while giving up only one hit.
+- In his last time out on Friday against the Oakland Athletics, the right-hander went seven innings, allowing one earned run while surrendering six hits.

-- In 12 games this season, the 27-year-old has a 3.46 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.
+- The 28-year-old has put up a 3.13 ERA and 6.4 strikeouts per nine innings across 13 games this season, while giving up a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.